voyd-lang/voyd/reference/data-types.md

 let me = Animal { name: "John", id: 1 }
 ```

-You can add a custom initializer by defining an `init` method on the object.
+You can add a custom initializer by defining a function with the same name as the object that accepts different arguments.

 ```
 obj Animal {